 At some point, everyone has the experience of living near a creepy or suspicious neighbor.
-Sometimes it's nothing you can specifically point to; it's the neighbor's manner, the hours he or she keeps, or the emanating smells.
-Other times, it can be more concrete – troubling noises, anger, or actual threats against you or your family.
+Sometimes it's nothing you can specifically point to; it's the neighbor's manner, the hours they keep, or the emanating smells.
+Other times, it can be more concrete: troubling noises, anger, or actual threats against you or your family.

 What should you do if you're scared of your neighbor?

 Recall your high school English class when you read Harper Lee's To Kill a Mockingbird.
 "Boo Radley" was a frightening character for much of the novel, a loner who was feared by the neighborhood.
 Boo was a source of terror largely because of his strange mannerisms and the mystery surrounding his past.
 At the end of the novel, however, it is revealed that Boo is a supremely decent guy, playing a key role in aiding the protagonists.

 Thus before you overreact to what you perceive as your neighbor's oddness, consider that this person might simply not present well, or might come from an unfamiliar background or culture.
 Perhaps the neighbor has mental health issues, but is wholly nonviolent.
 Do not be quick to judge, especially if your neighbor's behavior isn't directly harming you.

 If the neighbor appears rational and approachable, and there's a particular issue that you'd like to see addressed (other than "stop acting weird") mediation might be an option before you try more extreme measures.

 Of course, you will want to keep your eyes open for any behavior that crosses the line and involves actual threatening or inappropriate action.

 If you live in an apartment building or in a community governed by a neighborhood or homeowners' association (HOA), that might be your best first stop.
 For example, imagine a situation where there seem to be an unsafe number of animals in the neighbor's apartment causing a ruckus, or you regularly hear screaming inside a neighbor's home.